 - all original receipts or invoices for insulation material.

-- If more than one project area (e.g., attic and basement) were approved, all work must be finished before you can submit any final paperwork
+- If more than one project area (e.g., attic and basement) were approved, all insulation must be installed before you can submit any final paperwork.

 - If you applied for a Power Smart Residential Loan to finance the insulation project, the rebate will be applied to the loan.